davidmolina/davidmolina.github.io/resume.md

 ## Summary

-I am an entrepreneur who served over a decade in uniform, both enlisted and officer, currently focused on building a civil construction company from the ground up.
+I am an entrepreneur who served over a decade in uniform, both enlisted and officer, currently focused on building a federal and commercial contracting company from the ground up.
 Previously, I ran for the state legislature (and lost), and prior to this self-taught myself Ruby on Rails and built [operationcode.org](https://operationcode.org/) to petition Congress to expand the New GI Bill to include [code schools](https://operationcode.org/code_schools).
 When not making things happen, I'm hanging with my [daughters](https://www.instagram.com/p/BwiS-u0AAYe/?utm_source=ig_web_button_share_sheet).

 ## Experience